-The atmosphere.
 We were at Keystone for Saint Patrick’s Day.
 At some ski resorts this could turn into the kind of partying free-for-all that really isn’t family friendly.
 At Keystone?
 Well, I think the photo speaks for itself:

 That’s Tommy and Teddy parading through River Run with Riperoo (the resort mascot), many of the ski school staff, and any number of other visiting kids.
 Lemonade and kettle corn were served afterward at the new Dercum Square Ice Rink.
 Teddy made lots of new friends and even danced the Macarena.
 Now that’s my idea of a party!